selcukitmis/My-Works/README.md

-# My-Works

-You can see some examples in this solution.
+You can see some code structure examples in this solution.
+(ONLY C#)

 * Using Dependency Injection (DI)
 * Using Autofac (Ioc Container)